etolstoy/KinoUltraBoxd/README.md

 A Telegram bot that helps users export their movie ratings from Kinopoisk (Russian movie database) to Letterboxd format.
 The bot processes HTML files containing user ratings and creates a CSV file compatible with Letterboxd's import feature.

+You can either deploy your own bot, or use the hosted version: [@KinoBoxdBot](https://t.me/KinoBoxdBot).

 ## Project Purpose

 KinoUltraBoxd automates the migration of movie ratings from Kinopoisk to Letterboxd by: